-- Employee payment summaries need to be processed (after the last pay is processed on or before June 30th) - Reconciliation of all bank accounts - Review bad debts & create a report to give to your accountant - Do a stocktake on June 30th (if stock is held).
-Write off any stock that has been lost, damaged or cannot be sold. - Ensure all BAS & IAS are lodged. - Backup your data file (if using desktop software) - Prepare the financial year end folder (see record-keeping above)
+- Employee payment summaries need to be processed (after the last pay is processed on or before June 30th) - Reconciliation of all bank accounts - Review bad debts & create a report to give to your accountant

+- Do a stocktake on June 30th (if stock is held).
+Write off any stock that has been lost, damaged or cannot be sold. - Ensure all BAS & IAS are lodged. - Backup your data file (if using desktop software) - Prepare the financial year end folder either physical or electronic (see record-keeping above). - Prepare a Taxable Payments report for the ATO (if in the construction and building industry only). - Ensure any minimum wage increases are captured by your accounting software or payroll system. - Ensure your accounting software is updated with new super contribution rates of 9.25% and will capture all employees aged 70 and over in terms of super payments (from 1 July 2013). - Ensure your accounting software is updated to reflect the new super reporting requirements on payslips also beginning 1 July 2013.
+(The amount of the super contribution; the name of the super fund the funds were paid to; the date the payment was actually made).